Vacuum loops in light-front field theory: Introduction

-The other method is the "old-fashioned" Hamiltonian LF perturbation theory, which is not manifestly covariant and has energy denominators instead of Feynman propagators.
-The integration over the $p^-$ variable is not present by construction.
-The same simple kinematical argument (positivity and conservation of $p^+$) suggests that vacuum bubbles are zero in this light-front perturbation theory (LFPT).
-A vacuum diagram can be non-vanishing only if all internal lines carry $p^+=0$, but the rules of LFPT give an ill-defined result in this case \cite{Yan}.
+So far we have mostly mentioned the applications of the first method of computation of LF amplitudes, based on Feynman diagram technique.
+The second method is the LF perturbation theory (LFPT), which is not manifestly covariant and uses energy denominators instead of Feynman propagators.
+The integration over the $k^-$ variable is not present by construction.
+The same simple kinematical argument (positivity and conservation of $p^+$) suggests that vacuum bubbles are zero in LFPT.
+A vacuum diagram can be non-vanishing only if all internal lines carry $k^+=0$, but the rules of LFPT give an ill-defined result in this case \cite{Yan} (see the formula (\ref{Yvac}) below.)
 Thus, it has not been clear for a long time how the vacuum amplitudes can be correctly evaluated in the LF perturbation theory.
-As mentioned above, they have been considered as vanishing.
+They have often been considered as vanishing.
 One implication was that the cosmological constant problem could be solved in this way \cite{bros}.
 If true, this would mean that the conventional SL form and the LF form of the relativistic dynamics are not equivalent, since the vacuum loops diverge (logarithmically or quadratically) in the SL theory in D=3+1.

 Recently, J. Collins drew attention to this contradiction \cite{coll}.
-He used an example with the simplest vacuum diagram (two propagators) to identify the mathematical inconsistencu present in the LF computation of the corresponding integrals.
+He used an example with the simplest vacuum diagram (two propagators) to identify the mathematical inconsistency present in the LF computation of the corresponding integrals.
 He also indicated an alternative approach, based on analyticity, to calculate the LF vacuum amplitudes as the limit of vanishing external momentum of the associated self-energy diagrams.